top of page

 Search

-Back in 2015, the idea of a circular economy was radical: an economy where nothing is wasted, where products are reused, repaired, or repurposed instead of dumped into landfills or oceans.
+Back in 2015, the idea of a circular economy was radical.
+It envisioned an economy where nothing is wasted.
+Products would be reused, repaired, or repurposed instead of dumped into landfills or oceans.
+Fast forward to 2025.
+Welcome to Circular Economy 2.0—more digitized, decentralized, and perhaps more urgent than ever.
+But are we really building a circular future, or just talking in circles?

 What Circular Economy 2.0 Actually Looks Like